Spun: Development

-The screenplay for Spun was based on the real life experiences of William De Los Santos in 1996, who based the character of Ross on himself.
-De Los Santos had considered making a documentary about methamphetamine cookers in Eugene, Oregon, before becoming a meth addict himself.
-While in rehab, De Los Santos made a list of producers before traveling to Los Angeles.
-He met producer Chris Hanley and production company Muse Films after sneaking into a party, who agreed to produce Spun.
+The screenplay for Spun was anchored on the real life experiences of William De Los Santos in 1996, who based the character of Ross on himself.
+De Los Santos had considered making a documentary about methamphetamine cooks in Eugene, Oregon, before becoming a meth addict himself.
+While in rehab, De Los Santos made a list of film producers before traveling to Los Angeles.
+He met producer Chris Hanley and production company Muse Films after sneaking into a party, and they agreed to produce Spun.

 The project stalled when intended director Jonas Åkerlund was unable to start due to scheduling conflicts.
 Impatient, De Los Santos contacted Åkerlund through the internet, and convinced him to read his script and direct the film.
 Every character in the film (with the exception of the police officers, who were introduced to the story by Åkerlund) were based on people he had met.
-The plot point in which Ross leaves April tied to a bed to drive for The Cook (and inevitably forgetting about her) also occurred to De Los Santos, although in real life he only left her for three hours.
+The plot point in which Ross leaves April tied to a bed to drive for The Cook and forgets about her also happened to De Los Santos, although in real life he only left her for three hours.

 For the role of Nikki, Brittany Murphy had to learn how to pole dance in two hours at a local strip club in Los Angeles, bruising herself in the process.
 The club's owner then offered her a job, unaware of who she was.
 Murphy recalled she "was flattered...
 I had only had two hours of teaching.
 Though I was a dancer for 10 years.”